US Alcoholic Beverage Market – Overview

 Industry has been growing with revenue outpacing volume on the spirits side

 The wine and spirits industry has experienced steady growth over the last ten years.
 The spirits segment volume has been growing at a CAGR of 1.8% over the last 10 years while revenues outpace this growth with a CAGR of 3.3%.
-The wine segment has been growing steadily at a CAGR of 3.4% over the last ten years in volume and a CAGR of 2.2% in revenues.
+The wine segment has been growing steadily at a CAGR of 3.4% over the last ten years in revenues and a CAGR of 2.2% in volume.

 Open States are approximately 80% of the wine and 75% for spirits, the remainder are sold into control/monopoly states.
 The largest markets are California, Florida and New York.